Site icon Joey is a Traveler

 Step back in time to the Ireland of the 1930’s and 1940’s at Muckross Traditional Farms and learn how the farming community lived on Muckross Estate.
 There are three working farms and workers’ cottages with traditional furniture, machinery, and cute farm animals!

-Tours are available from March until October only, at 9 EUR per adult and 6 EUR for children/youth 18 years and under.
+Tours are available from March until October only at 9 EUR per person.
 Combinations tickets for the farms and Muckross House are available, too.

 Torc Waterfall